top of page

 The noun 'mainstay' has a maritime etymology that reflects its role as a vital and stabilizing element.
 It is formed from two English words, 'main' and 'stay.'
 'Main' comes from the Old English word 'mǣnan,' meaning 'to mean' or 'to signify,' and in nautical terms, it referred to the principal or most important part of a ship.
 'Stay' in this context pertains to a supporting rope or wire that helps secure the mast of a sailing vessel.
 Therefore, a 'mainstay' originally denoted the essential part of a ship that was supported and held steady by stays.
 Over time, this term transitioned into its broader sense, describing any principal or essential element that provides stability, support, or strength to a particular system, organization, or endeavor.
 The etymology of 'mainstay' underscores its historical association with that which holds a structure or enterprise together, much like the stays of a ship support its mast.

-Quiz: Find the meaning of mainstay
+Find the correct meaning of the noun mainstay:

 Try Again!